Pete Blair Consulting offers the following 6 levels of help for designing and developing employee training.

 2. Created a software product that I use in the beginning in the task analysis phase of training development and continuing throughout the instructional design phase to foster congruence of business goals, job requirements, job task analysis, and training.

-1970 – 1991 Research Triangle Park, North Carolina – Company: IBM – Position: Various titles and levels of responsibility, all associated with instructional design and development of training for IBM Customer Engineers on products developed at Research Triangle park.
+Research Triangle Park, North Carolina – Company: IBM – Position: Various titles and levels of responsibility, all associated with instructional design and development of training for IBM Customer Engineers on products developed at Research Triangle Park.
 Later assignments were centered on team building and mentoring others in instructional design and implementation skills.

-Achievements: Multiple awards for design and development of creative approaches to training, one of which achieved 7 figure (left of decimal point) savings to the corporation.
+Multiple awards for design and development of creative approaches to training, one of which achieved 7 figure (left of decimal point) savings to IBM.

 1967 – 1970 Endicott, New York – Company: IBM – Position: Instructor